28 More details about hypothesis testing

 • Null hypotheses always contain an 'equals'.

-32.3 About sampling distributions and expectations
+28.3 More details about sampling distributions and expectations

-The sampling distribution describes, approximately, how the value of the statistic (such as \(\hat{p}\) or \(\bar{x}\)) varies across all possible samples, when \(H_0\) is true; it describes the sampling variation.
+The sampling distribution describes, approximately, how the value of the statistic (such as \(\hat{p}\) or \(\bar{x}\)) varies across all possible samples, when \(H_0\) is true; it describes the sampling distribution.
 Under certain circumstances, many sampling distributions have an approximate normal distribution.

-32.4 About observations and the test statistic
+28.4 More details about observations and the test statistic

-The sampling distribution describes what values the statistic can take over all possible samples of given size.
-The sampling distribution often has an approximate normal distribution.
-In these cases, the observed value of the test statistic is \[ \text{test statistic} = \frac{\text{test statistic} - \text{centre of the sampling distribution}} {\text{standard deviation of the sampling distribution}}. \] This is called test statistics, since the values are based on sample data (so it is a statistic) and used in a hypothesis test.
-This test statistic may be a \(z\)-scores or \(t\)-scores.
-Other test statistics, with different forms, are used too (as in Chap.
-35).
+The sampling distribution describes what values the statistic can take over all possible samples of a given size.
+When the sampling distribution has an approximate normal distribution, the observed value of the test statistic is \[ \text{test statistic} = \frac{\text{value of sample statistic} - \text{centre of the sampling distribution}} {\text{standard deviation of the sampling distribution}}. \] The 'standard deviation of the sampling distribution' is called the standard error of the statistic.
+This is called a 'test statistic', since the calculation is based on sample data (so it is a statistic) and used in a hypothesis test.
+This test statistic may be a \(z\)-score or a \(t\)-score.
+Other test statistics, when the sampling distribution is not a normal distribution, are used too (as in Chap.
+31).

-A \(t\)-score and \(z\)-scores both measure the number of standard deviations an observation is from the mean: \[ \frac{\text{a value that can vary} - \text{mean of the distribution}} {\text{standard deviation of the distribution}}. \] Then:
+A \(t\)-score and \(z\)-score both measure the number of standard deviations that an observation is from the mean: \[ \frac{\text{a value that varies} - \text{mean of the distribution}} {\text{standard deviation of the distribution}}. \] Then:

 • If the quantity that varies is an individual observation \(x\), the measure of variation is the standard deviation of the individual observations.

-As demonstrated in Sect.
-30.5, \(P\)-values can be approximated (using the \(68\)--\(95\)--\(99.7\) rule or tables) when the sampling distribution has a normal distribution.
+When the sampling distribution has an approximate normal distribution, \(P\)-values can be approximated (using the \(68\)--\(95\)--\(99.7\) rule or tables), as demonstrated in Sect.
+26.7.
 The \(P\)-value is the area more extreme than the calculated \(z\)- or \(t\)-score (i.e., in the tails of the distribution).
-The \(68\)--\(95\)--\(99.7\) rule can be used to approximate this tail area.
+The \(68\)--\(95\)--\(99.7\) rule can be used to approximate this tail area (when the sampling distribution has an approximate normal distribution).

 A lower-case \(p\) or upper-case \(P\) can be used to denote a \(P\)-value.
 We use an upper-case \(P\), since we use \(p\) to denote a population proportion.

 For two-tailed tests, the \(P\)-value is the combined area in the left and right tails.
 For one-tailed tests, the \(P\)-value is the area in just the left or right tail (as appropriate, according to the alternative hypothesis; see Sect.
-31.10).
+27.9).

-A \(P\)-value is the probability of observing the value of the sample statistic (or something even more extreme) over repeated sampling, under the assumption that the null hypothesis is true.
-Since the null hypothesis is initially assumed true, the onus is on the data to present evidence to contradict the null hypothesis.
+Definition 28.3 (P-value) A \(P\)-value is the likelihood of observing the sample statistic (or something more extreme) over repeated sampling, under the assumption that the null hypothesis about the population parameter is true.

 Conclusion are always about the parameters. \(P\)-values tell us about the unknown parameters, based on what we observed from one of the many possible values of the statistic.

-TABLE 32.1: A guideline for interpreting \(P\)-values. \(P\)-values should be interpreted in context.
+TABLE 28.1: A guideline for interpreting \(P\)-values. \(P\)-values should be interpreted in context, and indicate the strength of evidence to support the alternative hypothesis.

 If the \(P\)-value is...
 Write the conclusion as...